mantidproject/mantid/docs/source/workbench/plotwindow.rst

 plot either using Matplotlib within your scripts or right-clicking a workspace and selecting to plot.

-For more help with plotting using Matplotlib with Mantid see :ref:`Introduction to Matplotlib in Mantid <plotting>`.
+For more help using Matplotlib within Mantid you can read the :ref:`Introduction to Matplotlib in Mantid <plotting>`.

 Plot Window Context Menu